gilleswaeber/wsl-wrapper/README.md

 ============
 [WSL](https://msdn.microsoft.com/commandline/wsl/about) must be installed and configured.

-The *bsdutil* package must be installed within wsl (for the *script* command).
+The *bsdutils* package must be installed within wsl (for the *script* command).
 This can be done with `sudo apt install bsdutils`.

 If you want to call wsl.ps1 directly, you may want to [enable powershell scripts execution](https://technet.microsoft.com/en-us/library/ee176961.aspx) but this is not required.
 You can bypass it with the *-ExecutionPolicy Bypass* flag of powershell.
-The bat file will apply this flag if you use it.
+The batch file will apply this flag if you use it.

 How to use
 ==========